Academics & Arts

 Kate Jaycox ‘25

-Mentors and Faculty: Jessica Allen, Laurel Campaign Director; Mary Ann Pellerano, Laurel Facilities Director; Kathy Jankowski, Landscape Architect at Knight & Stolar Inc.; Heather Havre, Director of the Primary School, Grades 3-5 at the Butler Campus
+Mentors and Faculty: Jessica Allen, Laurel Campaign Director; Mary Ann Pellerano, Former Laurel Facilities Director; Kathy Jankowski, Landscape Architect at Knight & Stolar Inc.; Heather Havre, Director of the Primary School, Grades 3-5 at the Butler Campus

 Summary: For my project, I knew I wanted to do something architectural.